 Assumption College is a Catholic liberal arts college with strong programs in business and professional studies.
 The College was founded in 1904 by the Augustinians of the Assumption.

-Assumption students strive to make a difference through local and international service projects and value the social aspects of college life that lie beyond the bricks and mortar of the campus.
+Assumption students strive to make a difference through local and international service projects, greatly valuing the social aspects of college life that lie beyond the bricks and mortar of the campus.

 The College’s Reach Out Center and Community Service Learning classes provide students with positive and rewarding experiences through volunteering.
-Students spent more than 137,000 hours in 2014 involved in community service efforts that allowed them to apply their skills and talents to better the surrounding community.
-Service learning is a great way for students to meet new people with similar interests, explore career opportunities, make a difference in the community, impact an important cause and help others.
+Students spent more than 121,000 hours last year engaged in community service efforts that allowed them to apply their skills and talents to better the surrounding community.
+Service learning is a great way for students to meet new people with similar interests, explore career opportunities, make a difference in the community, impact an important cause, and help others.

-The Assumption SEND Service Immersion Program takes students to communities across the country and around the globe to help those in need during winter, spring and summer breaks for one or two weeks.
-At the end of each day, students reflect on their experiences to renew their spiritual commitment and to connect their experiences to the concept of social justice.
-When they return to campus, students are humbled—and inspired.
-They are gifted with new insight, compassion and integrity.
+The Assumption SEND Service Immersion Program takes students to communities across the country and around the globe to help those in need during the winter, spring, and summer breaks for one or two weeks.
+At the end of each day, students reflect on their experiences to renew their spiritual commitment as well as to connect their experiences to the concept of social justice.
+When they return to campus, students are both humbled and inspired.
+They are gifted with new insight, compassion, and integrity.

 FIRST YEAR PROGRAM

 Assumption College is a member of Higher Education Consortium of Central Massachusetts, an association of 11 higher learning institutions in the Worcester area.
-Through the Consortium, Assumption students can register for courses at the other 11 colleges, as well as participate in social and cultural events
+Through the Consortium, Assumption students can register for courses at the other 10 colleges as well as participate in social and cultural events.

-- Father Emmanuel d’Alzon, founder of the Augustinians of the Assumption, envisioned a Catholic college that would embrace the “pursuit of truth.”
-Today, Assumption furthers that mission through its 43 majors and 48 minors in the liberal arts, sciences, business and professional studies programs.
+- The Venerable Father Emmanuel d’Alzon, founder of the Augustinians of the Assumption, envisioned a Catholic college that would embrace the “pursuit of truth.”
+Today, Assumption furthers that mission through its 35 majors and 47 minors in the liberal arts, sciences, business, and professional studies programs.

 - All Assumption students take a general education curriculum that focuses on the liberal arts and sciences.
 These courses encourage students to contemplate the ideas and events that have shaped civilization, thereby preparing them to make their own contributions.

-- Among the 43 majors and 48 minors, the most popular undergraduate programs are English, the natural sciences (biology, biotechnology and molecular biology, chemistry and environmental science), psychology, business studies (accounting, international business, management, marketing, organizational communication), and education.
+- Among the 35 majors and 47 minors, the most popular undergraduate programs are English, the natural sciences (biology, biotechnology and molecular biology, chemistry, and environmental science), psychology, business studies (accounting, international business, management, marketing, organizational communication), and education.

 - In the classroom, faculty take a hands-on approach to learning through group projects, writing assignments, research, and tasks that encourage students to think, not just memorize.
 Classes generally take the form of discussions, not lectures.

 Mentoring is an important part of an Assumption College education, evidenced by an emphasis on faculty/student partnerships.
-Valuable research is performed every day at Assumption in a myriad of disciplines—and yields great advancements—but the value of student and faculty research extends beyond the data collected.
-These opportunities train the next generation of leading scholars, scientists and researchers and provide them with the grounding for future exploration.
-By investing in the research—and researchers—of today we are funding the discoveries of tomorrow.
+Valuable research is performed at Assumption in a myriad of disciplines, yielding great advancements every day—but the value of student and faculty research extends beyond the data collected.
+These opportunities train the next generation of leading scholars, scientists, and researchers and provide them with the grounding for future exploration.
+By investing in the research—and researchers—of today, Assumption is funding the discoveries of tomorrow.

 Students are invited to enroll in honors classes or collaborate with faculty on individual research projects.
-In honors courses, students pursue the issues that fascinate them the most at the deepest levels –and learn to ask questions, collect evidence, test answers, and arrive at new conclusions.
+In honors courses, students pursue the issues that fascinate them the most at the deepest levels, asking questions, collecting evidence, testing answers, and arriving at new conclusions.
 The College Honors Program is a selective program designed to foster academic engagement inside and outside of the classroom.

 Assumption offers a high-quality, personalized Summer Semester for college students.
 Assumption summer courses—offered both online and face-to-face—are the same as their fall or spring semester counterparts, with the same small class size and the same level of intellectual rigor, but at a reduced cost.
 Whether students attend Assumption or another college during the school year, the summer program offers a great opportunity to accelerate a degree program, catch up, or simply focus on a particular course.
 The College also offers a summer program at the Rome Campus.

-Worcester, Massachusetts, New England’s second-largest city, offers robust internship opportunities, great restaurants and a myriad of entertainment and cultural options.
-Worcester is centrally located, with Boston, Providence, and Hartford all about an hour’s drive away, and accessible through public transportation—including numerous daily trains to and from Boston and transportation to other major New England cities.
+Worcester, Massachusetts, New England’s second-largest city, offers robust internship opportunities, great restaurants, and a myriad of entertainment and cultural options.
+Worcester is centrally located, with Boston, Providence, and Hartford all about an hour’s drive away and accessible through public transportation.

 A PLACE TO CALL HOME

 Home to more than 90 percent of the school’s undergraduates, Assumption’s campus is nestled on 185 beautiful acres in a serene section of Worcester.
-Campus life is a rich mix of academics, athletics, service, and co-curricular activities—all designed to inspire students, help them learn how to lead lives of integrity, and prepare them for meaningful careers.
+Campus life is a rich mix of academics, athletics, service, and co-curricular activities—all designed to inspire students and help them learn to lead lives of integrity.

 Prominent campus buildings include the Richard and Janet Testa Science Center, home to the department of natural sciences; the Information Technology Center, which features computer labs and technology-rich classrooms; and a multi-sport stadium with a synthetic turf field, lighting for night games, and grandstand seating for 1,200 spectators.
-The Plourde Recreation Center includes a swimming pool, racquetball courts, an aerobics-and-dance studio, a jogging/walking track, and a fully-equipped and recently renovated, state-of-the-art fitness center and weight room.
+The Plourde Recreation Center includes a swimming pool, racquetball courts, an aerobics-and-dance studio, a jogging/walking track, and a fully-equipped, state-of-the-art fitness center and weight room.

-In April 2016, ground was broken for a new, 60,000 square-foot building Tsotsis Family Academic Center opened to further benefit Assumption’s community.
-This brand-new building houses 13 high-tech, flexible classrooms of varying sizes; seminar rooms; common study spaces; a 400-seat performance hall; rehearsal room; multi-function space that has a capacity for 400 people; faculty offices for the Business Studies Department; the Honors Program; the Assumption Core Texts Program; the Center for Teaching Excellence; and a new Center for the Study of Ethics.
-As the signature building on campus, this building will reflect the College’s mission of integrating the liberal arts with professional formation and is targeted for completion in Fall 2017.
+In 2017, the 60,000 square-foot building Tsotsis Family Academic Center opened to further benefit Assumption’s community.
+This brand-new building houses 13 high-tech, flexible classrooms of varying sizes; seminar rooms; common study spaces; a 400-seat performance hall; rehearsal room; a multi-function space that has a capacity for 400 people; faculty offices for the Business Studies Department; the Honors Program; the Assumption Core Texts Program; the Center for Teaching Excellence; and a new Center for the Study of Ethics.
+As the signature building on campus, this building prominently reflects the College’s mission of integrating the liberal arts with professional formation.

 MIND, BODY, SOUL

-The Assumption College curriculum provides students with the instruction they’ll need for their future careers as well as a classic liberal arts education that aids them in honing their critical thinking and communications skills.
-Assumption students also have access to extensive opportunities throughout their college experience to build their professional skills, network with alumni and intern with industry-leading companies and respected organizations.
+The Assumption College curriculum provides students with all the instruction they need for their future careers as well as a classic liberal arts education that aids them in honing their critical thinking and communications skills.
+Assumption students also have access to extensive opportunities throughout their college experience to build their professional skills, network with alumni, and intern with industry-leading companies and respected organizations.
 At Assumption, students are prepared to lead successful lives of meaning and bring their light to the world.

-Assumption’s Career Development & Internship Center works very closely with students to support their transition into the workforce, graduate school or post-graduate service programs.
+Assumption’s Career Development & Internship Center works very closely with students to support their transition into the workforce, graduate school, or post graduate service programs.
 It aids the job search by posting numerous full-time and part-time job listings, internships, and volunteer opportunities.
 Advisors assist students beginning in their first year.

-75 percent of Assumption’s 2015 graduates augmented their education and honed their professional skills through one or more internships, and took part in an internship and/or practicum.
-Assumption students have had the opportunity to work with diverse organizations like Allmerica Financial, Blum Shapiro, Catholic Digest, Citigroup, Clinical Pharmacology, Dunkin’ Brands, Fidelity, FOX News, Genzyme, Hungarian Embassy, New England Sports Network (NESN), NBC, The Rachael Ray Show, Ralph Lauren, Smith Barney, Sony (Japan), the U.S. House of Representatives, UMass Medical Research, and public and private elementary, middle and high schools throughout the area.
+84 percent of Assumption’s 2018 graduates augmented their education and honed their professional skills through one or more internships research opportunities, service learning or student teaching opportunities.
+Assumption students have had the opportunity to work with diverse organizations like Allmerica Financial, Blum Shapiro, Catholic Digest, Citigroup, Clinical Pharmacology, Dunkin’ Brands, Fidelity, FOX News, Genzyme, the Hungarian Embassy, New England Sports Network (NESN), NBC, The Rachael Ray Show, Ralph Lauren, Smith Barney, Sony (Japan), the U.S. House of Representatives, UMass Medical Research, and public and private elementary, middle, and high schools throughout the area.

 96% of Assumption’s 2014 graduates were employed or in graduate school within six months of graduation.